How Holland Code tests work: All you need to know

 - Artistic (Creators)

-These people are creative and enjoy self-expression.
+People who are creative and enjoy self-expression.
 They could be the next great dancer, psychologist or writer.

 - Social (Helpers)